SteveSandersonMS/dotnet-ai-workshop/instructions/9_AgenticCorrectiveRag.md

     throw new InvalidOperationException("Invalid response from the AI assistant");
 }
 ```
-Returning a structured object instead of a string makes it easier to integrate an LLM in traditional code.
+Returning a structured object instead of a string makes it easier to integrate an LLM into traditional code.

 ### Correcting the aim

-Now that we have discarded irrelevant context we might need additional material.
+Now that we have discarded irrelevant context, we might need additional material.
 This is the corrective part of the algorithm.
-We might end with a `chunksForResponseGeneration` collection that does not contain enough (or at all) material, we need to find ways to improve it by adding more content there.
+We might end with a `chunksForResponseGeneration` collection that does not contain enough (or any) material, so we need to find ways to improve it by adding more content.

-There are few approaches possible, some of the most common are:
+There are few approaches possible.
+Some of the most common are:

 1. **Query rewriting**